Loans Moratorium 1 July 2021-2024

 We will be unable to consider any new loan requests from 1 July 2021 onwards, but all lending commitments which have already been agreed will be honoured.
 It is anticipated that we will be able to resume our lending programme in 2025, and we will provide further details nearer the time.

-Manchester Art Gallery has an active programme of short and long term loans to UK and international venues to help increase public access to our collection and enrich our understanding of it.
+Manchester Art Gallery has an active loans programme of short and long term loans to UK and international venues to help increase public access to our collection and enrich our understanding of it.
 We aim to support as many requests as possible within the resources we have available, balancing the number of loans we can support with our own public programme and essential collections care activity.
-Our full loans policy, including details of how to request a loan and costs associated with borrowing works from the collection can be downloaded below.
+Our full loans policy, including details of how to request a loan and costs associated with borrowing works from the collection, can be found here.
+If you would like further information about borrowing works from the collection please contact us.